titembaatar/homelab/README.md

 - Basic knowledge of Linux administration
 - Domain name with Cloudflare DNS (for Caddy)

-## 🔄 Usage Flow
+## 🔄 Deployment Workflow
 1. Create LXC containers in Proxmox
-2. Configure basic SSH access
+2. Configure basic SSH access using the quick start guide
 3. Clone this repository
 4. Run appropriate scripts for your needs
 5. Refer to the [Wiki](../../wiki) for detailed configuration instructions